garronej/ts-promisify/README.md

 TypeScript module to program sequentially in node.js

-In javaScript/TypeScrip long running functions does not return the result directly, instead we pass a callback with the results when the function is done running.
+In javaScript/TypeScrip long running functions does not return the result directly but via a callback function.

-The problem with that is that we end up having a callback in a callback in a callback ... aka callbacks hell
+The problem with that is we end up having a callback in a callback in a callback...

 To deal with this problems latest ECMAScript specification define async/await, feature supported by typeScript, but you can only 'await' functions that return a Promise.

-This module 'promisify' your async function so they can be called as if they where synchronous ( as if the result was directly returned and not via a callback ).
+This module 'promisify' your async function so they can be called as if they where synchronous ( as if the result was directly returned ).

 #Usage: